flybywiresim/website/src/posts/a380x-full-speed-ahead.md

 ## Developer and Contributor Expectations

 For our developer community, we have been excited to open up the A380X project to external contributors through our GitHub repository.
-If you're a developer eager to make an impact, this is your chance to join the FlyByWire team in shaping the future of this iconic aircraft.
+If you are a developer eager to make an impact, this is your chance to join the FlyByWire team in shaping the future of this iconic aircraft.
 We welcome contributions, bug fixes, and system enhancements, and will provide guidelines on how to collaborate effectively.

 As always all are welcome, and we are always willing to share knowledge and experience to those who are willing and eager to learn.